IvoOVerhoeven/ATCS_Practical1/README.md

 ```
 ATCS_Practical1
 ├── checkpoints
 │   └── model training output, including lightning/tensorboard logs and pretrained weights.
 Also includes all of the evaluation files.
-Can be downloaded at: [here](https://drive.google.com/drive/folders/1eyJRuFFR20y1e-6WXGQ-Zz7sqG02K7A5?usp=sharing).
 ├── data
 │   ├── snli.py
 │   │       code for processing and preparing SNLI using torchtext's legacy code